SKgain/Internship/Assignment1/bank/bank/README.md

 Before you begin, ensure you have the following installed:
 - Java Development Kit (JDK) 17 or later
 - Apache Maven
-- A running instance of MySQL (or you can use the default H2 in-memory database)
+- A running instance of postgreSQL

 ## Getting Started
 Follow these steps to get a local copy of the project up and running.